 CERAMICS IN SOUTHWELL 2018 – SUNDAY 26 AUGUST, 10AM TO 4.30PM

-WORKSHOPS & DEMONSTRATIONS –The fair will include a series of workshops and demonstrations – these will take place at Southwell Library, a short stroll from the Market Square, in The Bramley Centre, King Street and each will last for approximately 1 hour.
-Proceeds for the workshops will go to the charity Adopt a Potter:
+WORKSHOPS & DEMONSTRATIONS – The fair included a series of workshops and demonstrations – these took place at Southwell Library, a short stroll from the Market Square, in The Bramley Centre, King Street and each lasted for approximately 1 hour.
+Proceeds for the workshops went to the charity Adopt a Potter: